scferrada/starter-hugo-academic/content/authors/admin/_index.md

 first_name: Sebastián
 email: ""
 ---
-I'm Sebastián, an Assistant Professor at the [Data & Artificial Intelligence Initiative](http://idia.uchile.cl) of Universidad de Chile, where I research Knowledge Graphs — focusing on their extraction, management, and use for querying, browsing, and AI applications.
-I am also a Young Researcher at the Institute for Foundational Research on Data ([IMFD](http://imfd.cl)) and a Collaborating Researcher at the National Center for Artificial Intelligence Research ([CENIA](http://cenia.cl)).
+I'm Sebastián, an Assistant Professor at the [Data & Artificial Intelligence Initiative](http://idia.uchile.cl) and the [Department of Computer Science](http://dcc.uchile.cl) at Universidad de Chile, where I research knowledge graphs — focusing on their extraction, management, and use for querying, browsing, and AI applications.
+I'm also a Junior Researcher at the Institute for Foundational Research on Data ([IMFD](http://imfd.cl)) and a Collaborating Researcher at the National Center for Artificial Intelligence Research ([CENIA](http://cenia.cl)).

-Previously, I was a postdoctoral researcher at the Department of Computer Science at Universidad de Chile and, earlier, at the Department of Computer and Information Science at Linköping University, Sweden.
-I obtained my PhD from Universidad de Chile in 2021 with a thesis on similarity-based web queries, where I proposed a self-similarity join algorithm and new similarity join and clustering operators for SPARQL.
-During my master's studies, I created [IMGpedia](http://imgpedia.dcc.uchile.cl), a large-scale multimedia knowledge graph that won first place in the 25th Latin American Master Thesis Competition (CLEI 2017).
+Previously, I was a postdoctoral researcher in the Department of Computer Science at Universidad de Chile and, before that, at the Department of Computer and Information Science at Linköping University, Sweden.
+I completed my PhD at Universidad de Chile in 2021, proposing a self-similarity join algorithm and new similarity join and clustering operators for SPARQL.
+During my master's, I created [IMGpedia](http://imgpedia.dcc.uchile.cl), a large-scale multimedia knowledge graph that took first place in the 25th Latin American Master Thesis Competition (CLEI 2017).

-I serve on the Editorial Board of the Open Access Journal [Transactions on Graph Data and Knowledge](https://www.dagstuhl.de/en/publishing/series/details/tgdk), and currently lead a Fondecyt project on graph data management.
-My work has been recognized with multiple awards, including Best Paper at CoopIS 2023 and both Best Student Paper (Resources Track) and Best Poster at ISWC 2017.
+I sit on the Editorial Boards of the open-access journal [Transactions on Graph Data and Knowledge](https://www.dagstuhl.de/en/publishing/series/details/tgdk) and the [Semantic Web Journal](http://www.semantic-web-journal.net).
+I currently lead a Fondecyt project on knowledge graph extraction from tabular sources.
+My work has received several awards, including Best Paper at CoopIS 2023 and both Best Student Paper (Resources Track) and Best Poster at ISWC 2017.